 Librarian/Archivist IV.
 This is the highest rank that individuals can achieve at the Library.
 This rank requires an appropriate terminal degree, typically an American Library Association (ALA) - accredited master's degree, a degree in a subject related to archival work, and/or in the appropriate area of specialization.
 It also requires longstanding leadership in consistently improving and innovating library services, broadening the impact of library programs, and strengthening the Institute's reputation.
 Individuals at this level maintain the highest standards of professional practice, and their outstanding contributions to the Library, Institute, and profession are recognized widely as verified by peers through at least three (3) but no more than five (5) external review letters.
 A record of excellence in both scholarship and service is required.
 Evidence of scholarship and evidence of service should be commensurate with effort distribution.
-Promotion to the rank of Librarian/Archivist IV also requires at least five (5) years of service at Georgia Tech Library at the Librarian/Archivist III rank and at least fifteen (15) years of professional experience in general.
+Promotion to the rank of Librarian/Archivist IV also requires at least five (5) years of service in general.